claucece/Anonymous-Credentials-Meeting/index.md

 # Information

-The event will be entirely virtual.
+The event will be entirely virtual, over Zoom.

 The meeting will happen for at least 30 min but can go for as long as wanted.